Alppis/Chatbot-API/readme.md

     "sqlite3": "^4.0.0"
   }

-    - use 'npm install' to install required depedencies OR
+    - use 'npm install' in root folder to install required depedencies for API AND 'npm install' in chatbot/client folder to install required depedencies for client OR
     - install one by one by hand